claudiunitu/myown_storage/README.txt

 - Edit install.sh script with your Drive A and Drive B partitions UUIDs
 - `sudo ./install.sh`
 - Drive B will be periodically backed up to drive B
+- Copy `current_dir_to_vault.sh` script to any folder you want to be copied to vault and execute it.
+The folder will be copied to vault.